-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: Action-Adventure

-This detective action-adventure game is set in LA in the year 1946.
-Developed by Rockstar, the game follows Detective Cole Phelps as he rises through the ranks of the LA Police Department.
+This detective action-adventure game is set in L.A. in the year 1946.
+Developed by Rockstar, the game follows Detective Cole Phelps as he rises through the ranks of the L.A.
+Police Department.
 He is tasked with investigating a morphine distribution ring that involves several of his old squadmates from WWII.
-Played in third-person perspective, L.A.
+Played in the third-person perspective, L.A.
 Noire features an open world where players primarily travel in a vehicle or on foot.
 This game is great for fans of mystery and 1940s noir films.

 #35 Dead Space 1 + 2